6monthslater/6monthslater/README.md

 For more information on running and testing the analyzer, see its [README file](./scraper/analyzer/README.md)

 Automated tests are available for the parser and analyzer, and can be executed by running `pytest`.

+Further information about how the scraper works can be found in [it's dedicated documentation](./scraper/README.md).